A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 Down by the river

 An elegant French restaurant by the river, Le Pont de la Tour is housed in a former tea warehouse and boasts magnificent views of Tower Bridge from its enclosed terrace.
-While at this wheelchair-accessible restaurant, you can try classic French cuisine.
+While at this wheelchair-accessible London restaurant, you can try classic French cuisine.
 Kids' menus and a lavish cocktail and wine list are also available.
 You can also book private dining or events inside or on the terrace.

 Popular steakhouse group